Tropical Storm Khanun pours intense rain on South Korea and heads toward its urban centers

-BUSAN, South Korea (AP) — Tropical Storm Khanun was pouring intense rain on South Korea on Thursday, turning roads into chocolate-colored rivers as it advanced north toward major urban centers near the capital.
+BUSAN, South Korea (AP) — Tropical Storm Khanun was pouring intense rain on South Korea on Thursday, turning roads into chocolate-colored rivers and leaving at least one person dead as it advanced north toward major urban centers near the capital.

-More than a foot of rain has already fallen in southern areas from the storm that made landfall on the mainland during the morning.
-Emergency workers were responding to growing reports of flooding and landslides by afternoon.
+More than a foot of rain fell in eastern and southern areas after the storm made landfall on the mainland in the morning.
+Emergency workers responded to increasing reports of flooding and landslides by the afternoon.

-More than 10,000 people, mostly in southern coastal areas, were forced to evacuate from their homes and the number was expected to grow as the heavy rains continue and rivers and streams rise.
+More than 16,000 people, mostly in southern regions, were evacuated from their homes.
+The number was expected to grow as the heavy rains continue and rivers and streams rise.

-No storm-related deaths or injuries have been reported so far, according to the Ministry of the Interior and Safety.

-Officials shut down hundreds of motorways, streets and public parks and sent text alerts warning about the perils posed by Khanun, which is hitting South Korea just weeks after torrential rains caused flash floods and landslides that killed at least 47 people.
+Officials shut down hundreds of freeways, streets and public parks and sent text alerts warning about the perils posed by Khanun, which is hitting South Korea weeks after torrential rains caused flash floods and landslides that killed at least 47 people.

-After making landfall around 9:30 a.m. near the southeastern port city of Geoje, Khanun was approaching the southeastern inland city of Andong as of 2:30 p.m., showing slightly diminished strength, with its with maximum winds blowing at 104 kph (64 mph) while moving at 38 kph (23 mph).
+Khanun made landfall around 9:20 a.m. near the southeastern port city of Geoje, Khanun and was approaching the central city of Chungju on Thursday evening.

+The storm’s strength diminished as it moved inland.
+It was generating maximum wind speeds of 86 kilometers per hour (53 miles per hour), compared to around 129 kph (80 mph) at the point of landfall.

+Since Wednesday, the storm has dumped nearly 40 centimeters (16 inches) in some areas in the country’s eastern and southern regions.
+Khanun continued to deliver heavy rain as it slowly plowed toward the densely populated Seoul metropolitan area, where half of South Korea’s 51 million people live.

 In coastal Busan, South Korea’s second-largest city, several motorways were closed because of flooding.
 Emergency workers cleared uprooted trees that collapsed over roads and responding to destroyed walls and fences, broken windows, and other damage.
 A public park in the Yeonje district was submerged.